 Certain crude oil and natural gas liquids volumes have been converted to Mcfe or MMcfe on the basis of one bbl to six Mcf.
 Also, certain natural gas volumes have been converted to boe or Mboe on the same basis.
-Any figure presented in Mcfe, MMcfe, boe or Mboe may be misleading, particularly if used in isolation.

 A conversion ratio of one bbl of crude oil or natural gas liquids to six Mcf of natural gas is based on an energy equivalency conversion method primarily applicable at the burner tip and does not necessarily represent value equivalency at the wellhead.